-Adult Day Health Care Rule Considerations Evidence Compliance Level Remediation Strategies Negotiating work schedules Breaks and lunch Vacation and medical leave Medical benefits Individuals attending the program, and interested in working, have jobs (paid or volunteer) in the community Individuals have transportation to and from work/volunteer activities 1620.1.o.]
-ALTCS Contractors designate subject matter experts in the areas of housing, education and employment to assist Case Managers in supporting members in making informed decisions about their independent living options [Section 1630.5] after a traumatic event.
-Adult Day Centers do not have the funding for job coaches should this become a requirement for participants.
-Centers can provide life learning skills that will assist with employment/volunteer opportunities, and provide volunteer opportunities at the centers (which centers do now by providing participants who choose to volunteer with assistance in co-leading an activity, assisting with preparation of supplies for an activity, etc.) However, if a work program is part of the adult day services requirement, for the safety and success of the participants, funding for a job coach program would need to be provided and separate funding for and training for job coach would need to be provided from an outside funding source.
-4) Require ALTCS Contractors in the AHCCCS Contractors Operations Manual (Chapter 436) to build a network for the provision of an array of employment support services.
-5) Incorporate language in the AHCCCS Medical Policy Manual (Section 1240-B) that outlines a requirement of the Adult Day Health Care Facility to incorporate training and practice for skill building (i.e. soft skills) that may be transferrable in a volunteer or paid work environment.
-6) Incorporate language in the AHCCCS Medical Policy Manual (Section 1240-B) that outlines a requirement of the Adult Day Health Care Facility to incorporate training and practice for skill building (i.e. soft skills) that may be transferrable in a volunteer or paid work environment.
-6) Incorporate language in the AHCCCS Medical Policy Manual (Section 1240-B) that outlines a requirement of the Adult Day Health Care Facility to refer members to their Case Manager for an employment service if they express a desire and/or demonstrate work-related skills.
-1b.
-Engage in community life, Individuals have experiential learning opportunities and general information about events and activities in the community Individuals have access to R9-10-1107 The Adult Day Health Care Facility Administrator is required to ensure the development of a care plan for each Not Compliant 7) Incorporate language in the AHCCCS Medical Policy Manual (Section 1240-B) that outlines a requirement of the Adult Day Health Care Facility to include opportunities to receive information and learn about
+11 Rule Considerations Evidence Compliance Level Remediation Strategies work in competitive integrated settings, for and obtain employment or volunteer activities including options for experiential learning to learn about opportunities in the community • Working individuals, including paid and volunteer work, have benefits to the same extent as individuals not receiving Medicaid funded HCBS Sub bullet.
+Negotiating work schedules Sub bullet.
+Breaks and lunch Sub bullet.
+Breaks and lunch Sub bullet.
+Medical benefits • Individuals attending the program, and interested in working, have jobs, paid or volunteer, in the community • Individuals have transportation to and from work or volunteer activities Case Managers assist members to identify independent living goals and provide information about local resources to help them transition to greater self sufficiency in the areas of housing, education and employment [Section 1620.1.0.]
+ALTCS Contractors designate subject matter experts in the areas of housing, education and employment to assist Case Managers in supporting members in making informed decisions about their independent living options [Section 1630.5] Policy Manual (Chapter 1200) to include an array of employment support services including options to support members to volunteer in the community.
+Habilitation Pre Vocational Services Group Supported Employment Individual Supported Employment 4) Require ALTCS Contractors in the AHCCCS Contractors Operations Manual (Chapter 436) to build a network for the provision of an array of employment support services.
+5) Incorporate language in the AHCCCS Medical Policy Manual (Section 1240 B) that outlines a requirement of the Adult Day Health Care Facility to incorporate training and practice for skill building, i.e. soft skills, that may be transferrable in a volunteer or paid work environment.
+6) Incorporate language in the AHCCCS Medical Policy Manual (Section 1240 B) that outlines a requirement of the Adult Day Health Care Facility to refer members to their Case Manager for an employment service if they express a desire and or demonstrate work related skills.
+1. b.
+Engage in community life, Individuals have experiential learning opportunities and general information about events and activities in the community Individuals have access to transportation made available through R9 10 1108 The Adult Day Health Care Facility Administrator is required to ensure the development of a care plan for each participating including: Not Compliant 7) Incorporate language in the AHCCCS Medical Policy Manual (Section 1240 B) that outlines a requirement of the Adult Day Health Care Facility to include opportunities to receive information and learn about events and activities in the community in an effort to make informed decisions about the schedule of activities for the program.
+8) Incorporate language in the